 Born in Seattle into a musical family, cellist Julian Schwarz is already being recognized as a cellist destined to rank among the finest of the 21st century.

-Mr. Schwarz made his orchestral debut at the age of 11 playing the Saint-Saens Concerto No. 1 with the Seattle Symphony with his father, Gerard Schwarz, on the podium.
+Mr. Schwarz made his orchestral debut at the age of 11 playing the Saint-Saens Concerto No. 1 with the Seattle Symphony and his father, Gerard Schwarz, on the podium.
 Since then, he has appeared as soloist with many of the Seattle area orchestras and in the winter of 2010 was one of the featured soloists on an extensive US tour with the Moscow State Radio Symphony Orchestra, performing 13 concerts on the East and West coasts.

-In the spring of 2013, Julian Schwarz will be a featured soloist with the newly formed All Star Orchestra playing the Samuel Jones Cello Concerto on a nationally broadcast program for public television.
-The All Star Orchestra is comprised of American orchestral musicians from all over the country and will tape eight programs in August 2012, all of which will be broadcast on public television and then issued on DVD’s by Naxos.
-Mr. Schwarz’s previous recordings for Naxos include "In Memoriam" by Gerard Schwarz for the Music of Remembrance series and the Saint-Saens No. 1 and Haydn C Major cello concertos with the Seattle Symphony.
+In August 2012, Julian Schwarz recorded the Samuel Jones Cello Concerto, which was written for him, with the newly formed All Star Orchestra, founded by Gerard Schwarz.
+The All Star Orchestra, comprised of orchestral musicians from major American orchestras, taped eight programs at that time, all of which will be broadcast on public television in the fall of 2013 and then issued on DVD’s by Naxos.
+Mr. Schwarz’s previous recordings for Naxos include In Memoriam for the Music of Remembrance series and the Saint-Saens No. 1 and Haydn C Major cello concertos with the Seattle Symphony.

 Julian Schwarz started piano lessons at the age of five and began his cello studies the following year with the late David Tonkonogui; subsequent teachers include Toby Saks, Lynn Harrell, Neal Cary and Ronald Leonard.
 He currently attends The Juilliard School in New York City where he studies with Joel Krosnick.